VenTheZone/dex-trading-agent/README.md

 - Dynamic CTA button that adapts based on authentication status
 - Responsive design optimized for all screen sizes

+## 🔒 Authentication

+The application uses **guest-only authentication** for simplicity.
+No email or password required - just click "Continue as Guest" to access the platform.
+All API keys are stored locally in your browser.

 ## 🔔 Trade Confirmation & Safety Features

 - **Trade Confirmation Modal**: Every trade requires explicit confirmation before execution